zorgrian/atom/README.md

 Atom and all repositories under Atom will be archived, (which they call sunsetting) on December 15, 2022.
-Learn more in our official announcement
+Learn more in thier official sunset announcement

 Atom is a hackable text editor for the 21st century, built on Electron, and based on everything we love about our favorite editors.
 We designed it to be deeply customizable, but still approachable using the default configuration.

 Visit atom.io to learn more or visit the Atom forum.

 Follow @AtomEditor on Twitter for important

-announcements.
+## announcements.

 This project adheres to the Contributor Covenant code of conduct.

 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to atom@github.com.

-Documentation
+## Documentation

 If you want to read about using Atom or developing packages in Atom, the Atom Flight Manual is free and available #online.
 You can find the source to the manual in atom/flight-manual.atom.io.